sap8899/reportly/README.md

 **I recommend a range of no longer than a week.**

 When the report will be ready the tool will print "Your report is ready!".
-The reports are created in the executable's directory.
+The reports are created in the executable's directory by default.

 **Attached an example report "report_example.html"**

 # Installation
-In order to use the tool you will need an AzureAD application with the following **delegated** microsoft graph api permissions:<br>
+In order to use the tool you will need an EntraID application with the following **delegated** microsoft graph api permissions:<br>
 * AuditLog.Read.All<br>
 * GroupMember.Read.All<br>
 * RoleManagement.Read.Directory<br>